Helpmedevelppers/https-developer.android.com-studio-report-bugs.html/README.md

 I GIVE YOU PERMISSIONS TO GO GO THROUGH MY DATA AND FIND WHAT YOU NEED  TO STOP HER!!THANK YOU GITHUB JUST DONT CURRUPT OR LOSE ANYTHING THANKS

+ok now I just got an email saying she smart switched my data to a differently phone while i was asleep..now can we reverse this process and can we get this IT administrator off my phone..
+I know no whst she's done thanks to an email wow... sad people are fake af!!! like what's the out come I did a bug scan woth developer mode aswell.. ubshould not have done this? indidnt even look at it or send it to anyone... but I messaged ceo of Samsung aswell trying to figure this broken hacking whores motives for me..  what do we do now